 Start from the parking lot and walk towards the river and shrine.
 Walk through the shrine and cross the river with the bridge on the left.

-Once we got to the hut we dropped off our bags and set up the tent, then continued to the peak.
+Once you get to the hut drop off your bags (or set up the tent), then continue to the peak.
 After the hut the trail is a lot more beautiful with views and also more challenging with more ladders and steep chain sections.
-It’s nothing crazy but would definitely call “difficult”.
+It’s nothing crazy but definitely more technical.
 If you're lucky you'll have views of Mt.
 Fuji, Yatsugatake, Kitadake and also Houou Sanzan.

 Day 2: 7.6km, 3h and 1800m down (Yamap time estimate 5h)

-Next day it took us 3h back down to the start.
-The trail to and from the hut doesn't have a lot of rocks in the forest part and the ground is kinda soft.
-This makes it perfect for trail running.
-Running up I can't imagine.
-It's so steep.
+The next day it takes around 3-4h back down to the start.
+The trail to and from the hut doesn't have a lot of rocks in the forest section and the ground is soft.
+The trail is popular for trail runners and we also ran the last section back to the parking lot.

 Accomodation